 Welcome to Florida.
 Tampa, Florida to be more specific.

-While the Sunshine State’s major cities like Miami, Orlando, and Fort Lauderdale have always been popular tourist destinations, it’s only recently that Tampa has found itself on the map.
-Fortunately, unlike the rest of the state, Tampa is greeting the tourist boom by taking a less obvious approach: no tiki huts, no umbrella drinks, no middle-aged men singing Jimmy Buffett.
+While Miami, Orlando, and Fort Lauderdale have always been popular tourist destinations, it’s only recently that Tampa has found itself on the map.
+Fortunately, unlike the rest of the Sunshine State, Tampa is greeting the tourist boom by taking a less obvious approach: no tiki huts, no umbrella drinks, no middle-aged men singing Jimmy Buffett.

 In recent years, Tampa entrepreneurs, creatives and investors have teamed up to breathe new life into the city’s most historic architectural structures.
 Rather than throwing up just another white stucco box with a red clay roof, these visionaries are dusting the cobwebs off of abandoned warehouses, theatres and banks and giving them fresh, new purpose by turning them into lofts, restaurants and boutique hotels.

-Tampa has stepped away from the rest of Florida’s stereotypes with this reawakening, offering locals and visitors the opportunity to experience art, culture, music, exotic cuisines and the spirit of a different time through an architectural revival.
+Tampa has stepped away from the state’s stereotypes with this reawakening.
+Here, locals and visitors have the opportunity to experience art, culture, music, exotic cuisines and the spirit of a different time through an architectural revival.

 If you’re a purist in pursuit of a “historical experience” rather than just another museum, then look to Tampa, Florida.
 While likely one of the last places you would have considered, these carefully curated, timeless environments won’t disappoint.

 Where to Stay:

 The Federal courthouse erected in 1905 has transformed into a remarkable boutique hotel while maintaining more than 100 years of history.